cmainov/uiuc-beamer-theme/README.md

 Balamuta J (2020). _uiucthemes: 'R' 'Markdown' Themes  for 'UIUC' Documents and Presentations_.
 R package  version 0.3.1,  <https://CRAN.R-project.org/package=uiucthemes>

-* I do not own The University of Illinois at Urbana-Champaign logo and watermark, which belong to the University of Illinois at Urbana-Champaign and the Board of Trustees
+* I do not own The University of Illinois at Urbana-Champaign logo and watermark, which belong to the University of Illinois at Urbana-Champaign and the Board of Trustees.